AaronCRobinson/MapRenderer/README.md

 ## Acknowledgements

+Credit to DoctorVanGogh for `TextureUtils.CopyTo` method and help redesigning codebase to use `System.Drawing.Imaging`.

-Thanks to Brrainz, Erdelf, Spdskatr, Mehni, Xen, and many others for comments and suggestions.
+Appreciation for comments and suggestions from Brrainz, Erdelf, Spdskatr, Mehni, Xen, and many others.

 Special thanks to Pardeike's amazing non-destructive patching library, Harmony.
 <p align="center">